c6o/docs/content/guides/custom-provisioner.md

 ### Inquirer

-Interactive CLI support is provided by the npm Inquirer package.
+Interactive CLI support is provided by the NPM Inquirer package.
 Documentation on this library can be found [here](https://github.com/SBoudrias/Inquirer.js#readme).

 ## Provisioner Organization